 Richard II: A Little Prick Takes the Throne

 Nevertheless, the child, Richard II was crowned in 1377 and would go on to reign for 22 years, continuing his grandfather’s conquest of France.
-The young king, who was self-obsessed and had surrounded himself with sycophants, was careful to keep his uncle, John of Gaunt, as a trusted advisor, though neither nephew or uncle cared for each other much.
+The young king was self-obsessed and careful to keep his uncle, John of Gaunt, as a trusted advisor, though neither nephew or uncle cared for each other much.
 No surprise there.

-But after his wife, Anne of Bohemia, passed away in 1394, many accounts note that Richard lost what little restraint he had and became tyrannical and downright murderous.
-Paranoia also began to grip him, and, being that he had no heir (and, gulp, a brand-new seven year-old bride), he started to distrust all of his uncles and cousins as out to take his throne.
+But after his wife, Anne of Bohemia, passed away in 1394, Richard became gripped with paranoia, given that he had no heir (and, gulp, a brand-new seven year-old bride).
+He started to distrust all of his uncles and cousins, fearing they were plotting to take his throne.

 Which they were.
 Absolutely.
 One hundred percent.

 In 1397, Richard was likely responsible for the murder of his uncle, Thomas, Duke of Gloucester (two uncles down, two living ones to go).
 His excuse was probably pretty valid–Uncle Thomas had risen with a band of nobles to weaken Richard’s rule.